-My husband and I spent four days driving the Florida Keys from Miami to Key West and stayed three nights down here.
-But if you only have a day in Key West on your cruise, here are some of our favorite things to do, eat and photograph.
+My husband and I spent four days driving the Florida Keys from Miami to Key West and stayed three nights in Key West.
+But if you only have a day on your cruise, here are some of our favorite things to do in Key West that includes must-see rights, where to eat and some great places for selfies!

 1 Eat Key Lime Pie!